mre/mre.github.io.v3/content/2020/analysis-tools/index.md

 {{ figure(src="sponsors.png", caption="Our Github Sponsors page") }}

-Just like *Star Wars Episode IX*, we received mixed feedback: many people never replied, others passed the message on to their managers, which in turn never replied, while others again had no interest in sponsoring open-source projects in general.
+Just like *Star Wars Episode IX*, we received mixed reviews: many people never replied, others passed the message on to their managers, which in turn never replied, while others again had no interest in sponsoring open-source projects in general.
 That's all fair game: people are busy, and sponsorware is quite a new concept.

-(As little rant: I'm of the opinion that tech businesses don't nearly sponsor enough, given all the value they get from Open Source.
-Would your company exist if there hadn't been a free operating system like Linux or a web server like Nginx or Apache when you got started?)
+> As little rant: I'm of the opinion that tech businesses don't nearly sponsor
+> enough, given all the value they get from Open Source.
+Would your company
+> exist if there hadn't been a free operating system like Linux or a web server
+> like Nginx or Apache when you got started?)

 There was, however, a rare breed of respondents, which expressed interest but needed some guidance.
 For many, it is the first step towards sponsoring _any_